Tucker Student Spotlight

 Food and Shelter Issues

-The purpose of Food and Shelter Issues programs is two-fold: First, these programs help to provide food and shelter to those in the Upper Valley who are unable to afford proper food and shelter and, second, to promote community awareness regarding these issues.
-Students participate in these programs on a variety of levels including physical labor, community outreach, and event planning.
+The purpose of Food and Shelter Issues programs is two-fold: First, these programs help to provide food and shelter to those in the Upper Valley who are unable to afford proper food and shelter.
+Secondly, these programs promote community awareness regarding issues of access to basic resources.
+Students participate in these programs on a variety of levels including physical labor, community outreach, and event-planning.
 These programs are ideal for those who are interested in working directly with, and improving the lives of, members of our surrounding communities.

 For more information, contact us.

 - Animal Care Enthusiasts (ACE) provides volunteer support for the Upper Valley Humane Society, an animal shelter in Enfield, NH.
 Volunteers visit the shelter to socialize the animals and assist the staff in any way possible.
 The mission is to help the animals at the shelter grow accustomed to human contact and get adopted, as well as to educate volunteers about the proper care and treatment of pets and animals.

 - Dartmouth Habitat for Humanity works in collaboration with the Upper Valley Habitat for Humanity and local community members.
 The Dartmouth chapter of Habitat for Humanity takes part in all aspects of building a Habitat house, including fundraising, grant writing, family selection, and house construction!
 Depending on your interests, volunteering with Habitat could include organizing an on-campus fundraiser, hammering the frame of a house, researching grants, painting walls, and/or enjoying the outdoors.
 No experience necessary!
 Habitat for Humanity also seeks to raise awareness on campus about local housing issues through an educational program in local schools.